Surfshark is a VPN service we found to be a breath of fresh air in the VPN world. It is ruthless with its performance and ensures user privacy.

-To make things better for users, there is a free trial for iOS, Android, and MacOS.
-The service also comes with a 30-day money back guarantee users can use to test the VPN services on offer.
+To make things better for users, there is a free trial for iOS, Android, and macOS.
+The service also comes with 30-day money-back guarantee users can use to test the VPN services on offer.

 Surfshark is very secure and uses military-grade AES-256-GCM and SHA-512 encryption to protect data.

-One other thing the company does to uphold user privacy is to have their system open for inspection.
+One other thing the company does to uphold user privacy is to have its system open for inspection.

 The results can be seen through their “Warrant Canary.”
 Users can see if any government has approached the company and issued a subpoena or gag order to release user data.

-The Warrant Canary for Surf shark is clean all the way through, and so far they have receive no national security letters, gag orders or warrants from any agency.
+The Warrant Canary for Surf shark is clean all the way through, and so far, they have received no national security letters, gag orders, or warrants from any agency.